-Show that you can do this operation as matrix multiplication, where each subsequent row of a matrix W is the vector wp shifted over by one.
-Convolution This kind of operation where the same filter gets applied repeatedly at different positions is common in signal processing.
+This kind of operation where the same filter gets applied repeatedly at different positions is common in signal processing.
 It is called discrete convolution.
 (Convolution can be defined in the continuous domain as a specific kind of integration.
 More later.).
 Convolution is used in neural network modeling whenever 1) a linear model is reasonable; 2) the same filter gets applied repeatedly across space (or time), as one might expect when processing an image.

 Mathematica has a function ListConvolve[] that does discrete convolutions.
-It has additional arguments that allow for handling of the boundaries.
+It has additional arguments that allow for handling of the boundaries at the beginning and end of an input vector.

 What should you do when the filter gets close to the end of the stimulus?
 A common default is to let the filter wrap around.
 Another common solution is to "pad" the ends of e with fixed values, such as zero.
 What does the retina do?

 Here's ListPlot[] with the simpler center-surround receptive field, {-1, -1, 6, -1, -1}.
 In mathematics, the filter vector used in convolution is sometimes called a "kernel".

-$\texttt{ListPlot[ListConvolve[\{-1, -1, 6, -1, -1\}, e4], Joined \rightarrow True]}$ What is the response to the ramp if the sum of the weights is zero?
+► 3.
+What is the response to the ramp if the sum of the weights is zero?
 Build a simple edge detector.
+Let kernel={-1,2,-1} and plot ListConvolve[kernel, e4].

-Let kern={-1,2,-1} and use ListConvolve[].
-Feedback model: Recurrent lateral inhibition Now we'll develop a different, dynamical model for lateral inhibition that includes time and feedback.
+Feedback model: Recurrent lateral inhibition

+The above model abstracts away any dependence on the temporal dynamics of lateral inhibitory circuitry.
+Let's develop a different, dynamical model for lateral inhibition that includes time and feedback, that is nonetheless still linear, but now captures the behavior of the network as it evolves in time.
+In other words, we will model the temporal evolution of the state vector given an input.

 There is neurophysiological evidence for an implementation of lateral inhibition via feedback, called recurrent lateral inhibition.

+We'll first assume time is discrete, and then generalize to continuous time.

-Dynamical systems: difference equation for one neuron State of neuron output f at discrete time k.
+Dynamical systems: difference equation for one neuron

+State of neuron output f at discrete time k.